Welcome

 A networked response

-Transformation builds care in which no aspect of a person's well-being is treated as separate, and no community is left to navigate fragmentation alone.
-It is work that demands networked, coordinated, sustained commitment.
+Transformation builds care in which no aspect of a person's well-being is treated as separate, and no community is left to navigate fragmentation alone, work that demands networked, coordinated, sustained commitment.

 03